dr-guangtou/daily_astroph/astroph-1810.md

 ## Oct 15:

 #### [The integrated properties of the CALIFA galaxies: Model-derived galaxy parameters and quenching of star formation](https://arxiv.org/abs/1810.05736)
+    * CIGALE的UV-to-IR spectral energy distributions (SED)拟合
+    * Comparison of the integrated galaxy parameters derived from multi-band SED fitting with those obtained from modelling the Integral Field Unit (IFU) spectra and show the clear advantage of using the SED-derived star formation rates (SFR).

 #### [A Giant Protocluster of Galaxies at Redshift 5.7](https://arxiv.org/abs/1810.05765)